Euclideon/udSDKPython/src/udSDK/readme.md

 necessary for your project please [contact us](support@euclideon.com).

 - Only `udGeometry_OBB` geometry type is currently supported as a query filter type
-- Voxel Shaders are not supported for render
 - Not all `udProject` scene item types supported by udStream are supported in the wrapper.
 -